Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 How To Produce And Present Radio News

-This is a source for anyone who’s looking for a job in radio journalism or would like to develop his professional skills.
-Essential Radio Journalism covers the entire production and presentation of radio news.
-From news gathering and reporting, to writing and editing, to interviewing and presenting.
-Apart from that, the authors address law and ethics, and offer a user guide for technical equipment for radio journalists.
-Read this book
+This is a source for people who are looking for a job in radio journalism, or would like to develop their skills in that area.
+Essential Radio Journalism covers the production and presentation of radio news – gathering and reporting; writing and editing; interviewing and presenting.
+The authors also address law & ethics, and offer a practical user guide for technical equipment for radio journalists.
+Read this radio book

 Future Radio Programming Strategies